Skip to content

 }

-The formula below shows the counting results before and after simplification, both leading to a time complexity of \(O(n^2)\):
+The following formula shows the counting results before and after using the above techniques; both derive a time complexity of \(O(n^2)\).

-2. Step 2: determining the asymptotic upper bound
+2. Step 2: Determine the Asymptotic Upper Bound

-The time complexity is determined by the highest order term in \(T(n)\).
-This is because, as \(n\) approaches infinity, the highest order term dominates, rendering the influence of other terms negligible.
+Time complexity is determined by the highest-order term in \(T(n)\).
+This is because as \(n\) tends to infinity, the highest-order term will play a dominant role, and the influence of other terms can be ignored.

 \(100000\) \(O(1)\)